BenOvermyer/benovermyer.com/content/page/creations.md

 I'm particularly interested in procedural generation of fictional worlds.
 I'm starting to do more of this under the banner of *Iron Arachne*.
 Here are a few of my projects in that vein:

-* [Heraldry Generator](https://gitlab.com/ironarachne/heraldry) Heraldry generator, written in Go.
-Also a library for the same.
+* [World Generation API](https://github.com/ironarachne/world) World generation API, written in Go.

 * [Uncharted worlds Character Generator](https://github.com/ironarachne/uncharted-worlds-chargen) A character generator for Uncharted Worlds.